 Geothermal power Heading link

 There is a geothermal system below the field just east of University Hall that hosts a vertical labyrinth of pipes that heat and cool the air in Grant, Lincoln, and Douglass Halls.
-The structure sits 100 meters underground, which is as deep as University Hall is tall.
+The structure sits 500 feet underground, which is more than five times as deep as University Hall is tall.

 The buildings use a closed-loop system with sensors, heat pumps and air exchangers, taking advantage of the relatively constant earth temperatures in the well field to maintain a comfortable indoor air environment year-round.

 In the winter, the closed loop pipes bring up the ‘heat of the earth.’
 An electric compressor collects the warmth, and the building’s Heating, Ventilation, and Air Conditioning (HVAC) system distributes the warm air.
 In the summer, the process is reversed, and the pipes draw away the indoor heat and carry it back underground.

 Actions like taking public transportation and using energy-efficient appliances are examples of individual efforts that benefit the environment on a global scale.
 Members of the UIC community can learn about UIC’s green culture and by embracing it, can employ the university’s sustainability strategies in their post-campus lives.